tgorgdotcom/locast2plex/README.md

 2. Choose your installation method:
     - **Via Docker:**  Set up the Docker container.
 There are two options:
         1. Docker Compose:
-            - Modify the `docker-compose.yml` file to use the correct username, password, and the IP address (and port, if necessary) you took note of earlier.
+            - Modify the `docker-compose.env` file to use the correct username, password, and the IP address (and port, if necessary) you took note of earlier.
             - Run `docker-compose up`

         2. Docker Command: